Qualiflyer

-Qualiflyer was a frequent-flyer program and, to some extent, an airline alliance created in April 1992 by Austrian Airlines, Crossair and Swissair.
-When Swissair began acquiring stakes in other European airlines in 1998, Qualiflyer was extended to become their frequent flyer programs as well.
-This spawned the alliance known as The Qualiflyer Group.
-With the failure of Swissair in 2002, the group dissolved along with the program and a company was formed to give each former member airline an individual frequent-flyer program.
+Qualiflyer was a frequent-flyer program and, to some extent, an airline alliance created in April 1992 by Austrian Airlines, Crossair, and Swissair.
+Swissair extended Qualiflyer to become the frequent flyer programs of other European airlines when it began acquiring stakes in them in 1998.
+This spawned the alliance known as the Qualiflyer Group.
+With the failure of Swissair in 2002, the group dissolved along with the program, and a company was formed to give each former member airline an individual frequent-flyer program.